 Cummings Hopes Trekking Is Everest Bound

-Cummings said he wanted to see how Trekking performed before talking about The Everest, a race the horse finished third in last year.
+Cummings said he wanted to see how Trekking performed before talking seriously about The Everest, a race the horse finished third in last year.

 “There are still spots remaining and there aren’t many sprinters around with the record he has,” Cummings said.